dstrodtman-db/db-cli-docker/README.md

 Simple Dockerized version of Databricks CLI, bash, git, openssh, python3.7 in an interactive Alpine Linux container.

-Run `bash setup.sh` to build Docker image and set aliases.
+Run `. ./setup.bash` to build Docker image and set aliases.

 By default, container is removed between runs but files and configurations persist.